JoeBee/citizenship-daily/SETUP.md

 ## Troubleshooting

 ### App shows "No quiz available for today"
-- Make sure you've created a Firestore document with today's date (YYYY-MM-DD format)
+- Make sure Cloud Functions are deployed: `firebase deploy --only functions`
-- Check that the document has a `questions` array with 5 questions
+- Check that the scheduled function has run (it runs daily at midnight NYC time)
+- Manually trigger quiz generation using `generateQuizManually` HTTP function
 - Verify Firestore rules allow read access
+- Check Firestore for documents with date format `YYYY-MM-DD` in the `citizenshipDaily` collection

 ### Firebase connection errors
 - Verify your Firebase config in `environment.ts`